swapnil233/Dynamic_Dashboard/README.md

 # Movie Collections Dashboard

+The site is live!
+Check it out at https://filmlist.ca

 This is a web app created entirely in vanilla HTML5, CSS3 and JavaScript utilizing ES6 features for the front-end, and Firebase's Auth, Firestore and Storage for the back-end.

 In this website, users can: